flavorjones/flavorjones.github.io/common_projects.md

 The sqlite3 ruby gem is the original and most widely-used Ruby database adapter for [SQLite](https://www.sqlite.org/).

+I also maintain the the [sqlean](https://github.com/flavorjones/sqlean-ruby) Ruby gem which wraps the [sqlean sqlite extensions](https://github.com/nalgeon/sqlean) with Ruby accessors.

 ### Maintainer of [mechanize](https://rubygems.org/gems/mechanize) and [http-cookie](https://github.com/sparklemotion/http-cookie)

 Mechanize is a Ruby library used for automating website interaction and screen-scraping.
 It fully